adib-the-noob/ADIB-the-NOOB/README.md

 A Backend Developer from Bangladesh.
 ------------------------------------

-I've been coding in Python for the last 2 years and started Backend Web Development with Django using Python.
-As a Django developer, my job is to program applications for clients using Django, MySQL, and so on.
-In this role, I help select the resources for each project, oversee development, troubleshoot problems, and test existing code.
+I am a skilled Python developer with 1+ years of experience in Backend Web Development using Django and Django Rest Framework.
+My responsibilities include selecting appropriate resources for each project, overseeing development, troubleshooting problems, and conducting rigorous testing of existing code.
+I work closely with clients, project managers, and other team members to deliver optimal results within project timelines and budget constraints.
+My commitment to staying up-to-date with the latest developments in web technologies ensures that I provide cutting-edge solutions to my clients.

 * 🌍  I'm based in Cumilla, Chittagong, Bangladesh.
-* 🖥️  See my portfolio at [ADIB-the-NOOB](http://adib-the-noob.github.io/Developer-Portfolio/)
+* 🖥️  See my portfolio at [ADIB-the-NOOB](https://portfolio-adib-the-noob.vercel.app/)
-* ✉️  You can contact me at [the\_noob010@protonmail.com](mailto:the_noob010@protonmail.com)
+* ✉️  You can contact me at [mailtoadib010@gmail.com](mailto:mailtoadib010@gmail.com)
-* 🚀  I'm currently working on [E-commerce Website using Django, Django Rest Framework and MySQL.](http://github.com/ADIB-the-NOOB/E-Commerce-Website)
+* 🚀  I'm currently working on **FastAPI and Microsoft Azure**.
-* 🧠  I'm learning Django, Django Rest Framework, MySQL, PostgreSQL, Redis, Celery, Apache, AWS, API Development, API architecture, Software Architecture, System Design and so on.
+* 🧠  I'm learning FastAPI, Cloud Computing, API Development, API architecture, Software Architecture, System Design and so on.
-* 🤝  I'm open to collaborating on Backend Development Using Django.
+* 🤝  I'm open to collaborating on project in which I can contribute as a **Backend Developer**.
 * ⚡  I am so lazy!

 <a href="https://www.github.com/ADIB-the-NOOB" target="_blank" rel="noreferrer"><img